 I am an artist who paints from photos.
-I would like to use clips from video and TV films and ads.
+I would like to use clips from video of films and TV shows.
 I wouldn't copy the exact image, but if you were to put the two images together, you would see a strong similarity.
 Do I need permission?
-P.S.
-I'm from Australia but might exhibit in the U.S. in the future.

-By your description, your works could be considered "derivative," that is, based on or derived from other original works.
-In Australia and in the United States the copyright owner (in this case, the photographer) has a right to control the making of derivative works.
+By your description, your paintings could be considered "derivative," that is, based on or derived from other original works.
+The copyright owner (in this case, the videographer or movie studio) has a right to control the making of derivative works.

-Here is how this can play out.
+This can be a fairly common issue for artists.
 Several years ago, artist Jeff Koons based one of his sculptures on a photograph he had purchased in a gift shop.
 The photographer later sued Koons and was awarded several hundred thousand dollars.
-Painter Robert Rauschenberg also had to pay damages when a photographer sued over his use of a photograph in a Rauschenberg collage.
-So, if your use is discovered and a court determines it is an infringement, you will have a problem.
+Painter Robert Rauschenberg also had to pay damages when a photographer sued over his use of a photograph in one of Rauschenberg's collages.
+So, if your use is discovered and a court determines it is an infringement of the original video, you could face liability.

+Importantly, a mere similarity is not infringement.
 It's impossible to say how much copying or similarity is permitted, since these determinations are done on a case-by-case basis.
-But if, as you say, there is a strong similarity between your work and the original photograph, you could land in hot water.
-In the U.S., a legal principle known as "fair use" may provide a basis for your defense, but it is not reliable or predictable and can be used only after you're in a lawsuit.
+But if, as you say, there is a strong similarity between your work and the original photograph, liability is more likely.

 However, a legal principle known as "fair use" may provide a basis for your defense.
 Under fair use, you are permitted to copy an image if you do so for commentary, criticism, or parody.
 As an artist, you could certainly argue that your painting was a commentary on the original film.